-But planning your travels doesn’t need to be a complicated chore that takes forever.
-In fact, with these 11 easy steps, you’ll organize a trip in no time and nothing will be forgotten or left to chance.
+But planning your own travels doesn’t need to be a complicated chore that takes forever.
+In fact, with my 11 easy steps, you’ll organize a trip in no time and nothing will be forgotten or left to chance.

 And the biggest perk of planning your own vacations is the fact that you get to decide everything: from what to do and when to where to stay.
 You are your own guide and that means you can do only the things that interest you, on your own schedule.